The Cybersecurity Executive Order (EO), like its predecessors, has garnered huge attention within and outside the government.

 The Department of Homeland Security alone has 22 distinct agencies with varying budgets and limited human capital with varying levels of EDR and EPP deployments.
 This coupled with the knowledge that some agencies have already evolved beyond EDR to XDR solutions makes this the least probable or impactful outcome of the EO.

 XDR significantly improves upon EDR capabilities as it adds real-time context to data from the network, cloud, endpoints and email/web gateway.
-This data correlation and contextualisation speeds up detection and response.
+This data correlation and contextualization speeds up detection and response.
 However, limiting the mandate to require EDR solutions – let alone one that spans all Agencies – is only a half-step in the right direction.

 While it offers more hype than substance, this Cybersecurity EO still addresses many of the challenges that federal network defenders face.
-Even though many of the actions had suspense dates between 60 and 120 days, increasing threat sharing, modernising cybersecurity systems, and improving threat and vulnerability detection will have a greater impact over the long-term.
+Even though many of the actions had suspense dates between 60 and 120 days, increasing threat sharing, modernizing cybersecurity systems, and improving threat and vulnerability detection will have a greater impact over the long-term.

 Where this EO is most lacking is in properly addressing the people and resource issues faced by all federal government security teams, as well as the overall vulnerable state of the nation’s critical infrastructure.